hpc/charliecloud/doc/ch-image_desc.rst

 Storage directory
 =================

-:code:`ch-image` maintains state using normal files and directories, including unpacked container images, located in its *storage directory*.
-There is no notion of storage drivers, graph drivers, etc., to select and/or configure.
+:code:`ch-image` maintains state using normal files and directories located in its *storage directory*; contents include temporary images used for building and various caches.

 In descending order of priority, this directory is located at:

   :code:`-s`, :code:`--storage DIR`
     Command line option.